aidonmaster/git-geneos/README.md

 Make a fork, download, contribute or only read this source code.
-The method whoe i use in this code, was the simple array, and the algorithm to read each block in vector is explained on video in this link https://www.youtube.com/playlist?list=PL8Z62A8AhAzQHmBUqBc0v4bf1KMQeZpCM
+The method whoe i use in this code, was the simple array, and the algorithm to read each block in vector is explained on video in this not listed link https://www.youtube.com/playlist?list=PL8Z62A8AhAzQHmBUqBc0v4bf1KMQeZpCM

 The content is in portuguese, you can to activate the translate on